ARTICLE I. NAME

 (d) Any ascension of officers-elect requires an affirmative majority vote of the Board at the time they are to take on their new office.

-(e) Other elected members of the Board shall serve a three-year (3) term on the Board and may be re-elected only after a one (1) year interval.
-Members may be appointed in the manner provided in Article IV, Section 5(c) of this By Laws to complete unexpired terms in order to ensure that the proper number of members of the Board retire annually as specified in Section 3(b & d).
-Members appointed for terms shorter than three (3) years may be eligible for re-election without a one (1) year interval between terms.
+(e) Other elected members of the Board shall serve a one -year (1) or two-year (2) term on the Board.
+Members may be appointed in the manner provided in Article IV, Section 5(c) of this By Laws to complete unexpired terms in order to ensure that the proper number of members of the Board retire annually as specified in Section 3(b & c).

 Section 5.–Vacancies: How filled.